Grigory Yavlinsky: On the invasion of Ukraine (2022–23)

+In the case of both Russia and Ukraine, the existence of these countries in the 21st century is contingent on a ceasefire enacted as soon as possible, for the issue today is whether these people will have a future.
+This is a fundamental security issue for all of Europe, and possibly for the world as a whole.The seven talking points were published on Grigory Yavlinsky's official website and disseminated in social networks.
+The talking points were also translated into English and posted on the politician's English-language website.

+In October 2023 Yavlinsky had urged Vladimir Putin to consider a cease-fire in Ukraine; after the US 2024 elections he lauded Donald Trump’s announcements about wanting to end the war.

+Some observers considered Yavlinsky to be a likely presidential candidate in 2024, considering him to be the only remaining noteworthy politician opposed to the war with Ukraine to have neither been killed nor imprisoned.
+Yavlinsky ultimately declined to participate in the election in late December 2023.

 Personal life

 Yavlinsky met his wife, Yelena, while studying at the Plekhanov Institute, and the couple have two children.
 Their son Mikhail was born in 1971 and currently works for the BBC Russian Service in London.
 Their other son, Aleksey, was born in 1981 and works as a computer programmer in Moscow.

-A 2011 interview revealed that during the turbulent times of Russia's politics in the 1990s Yavlinsky's opponents had his 23-year-old piano-playing son kidnapped, and his fingers cut off and mailed to him.
-He declined to reveal who he thinks is behind the attack saying he "was receiving corresponding letters" prior to the incident.
+A 2011 interview revealed that political opponents of Yavlinsky's had his 23-year-old piano-playing son kidnapped in 1994, and his fingers cut off and mailed to him.
+He declined to reveal who was behind the attack and their demands, but said he "did everything to ensure the safety of his children".